ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Pre-processing (UFS_UTILS)
 --------------------------
-When a user runs the SRW Application as described in the Quick Start Guide :numref:`Chapter %s <Quickstart>`, :numref:`Step %s Generate the Forecast Experiment <GenerateWorkflow>` links the input data for the pre-processing utilities from a location on disk to the experiment directory.
+When a user runs the SRW Application as described in the Quick Start Guide :numref:`Chapter %s <QuickstartC>`, :numref:`Step %s Generate the Forecast Experiment <GenerateWorkflowC>` links the input data for the pre-processing utilities from a location on disk to the experiment directory.
 The pre-processing utilities use many different datasets to create grids and to generate model input datasets from the external model files.
 A detailed description of the input files for the pre-processing utilities can be found `here <https://noaa-emcufs-utils.readthedocs.io/en/ufs-v2.0.0/>`__.

 UFS Weather Model